 Yes, like me you’ll have your share of flops and failures, but in the end, you’ll have some really great recipes that you can call your very own.

 11. There are a million healthy recipes at your fingertips.

 It has never been easier to cook healthily as there are so many resources available for free via the internet.

 Cooking videos and about a million healthy recipes can be accessed quickly and viewed on the fly via your devices.
-All of my recipes are found here and of course there is a treasure trove of great stuff of Pinterest.
+All of my recipes are found here and of course, there is a treasure trove of great stuff on Pinterest.

 12. Your Health Will Improve Greatly!